Skip to content

 £50,271 to £125,14040% (Higher Rate)£37,488

-Above £100,000 of adjusted net income, the personal allowance tapers at £1 lost for every £2 earned.
-By £125,140 (the upper end of the higher-rate band) the personal allowance is fully gone.
-This creates an effective marginal rate of 60% between £100,000 and £125,140, UK’s most aggressive marginal cliff.
-Workers in this band have strong incentives to salary-sacrifice into pension (which doesn’t count toward adjusted net income).
+Above £100,000 of adjusted net income, the personal allowance falls by £1 for every £2 earned.
+By £125,140 the personal allowance is fully withdrawn.
+This creates an effective marginal rate of 60% between £100,000 and £125,140.
+Workers in this band have a strong reason to salary-sacrifice into pension, which does not count toward adjusted net income for taper purposes.

 Scottish income tax